Siirry sisältöön

 ICH North – passing on our musical heritage

-ICH North – passing on our musical heritage will enhance the role of intangible cultural heritage (ICH) in the form of musical heritage in the Aurora area.
+ICH North – passing on our musical heritage enhanced the role of intangible cultural heritage (ICH) in the form of musical heritage in the Aurora area.

 Toimiala: Hyvinvointi ja terveys